syoustra/WhereToEat/README.md

 Database access:
 *	The file is restaurantDB.sql, in the root folder
 *	The PDO connection is the inc folder
-*	Create an appropriate credentials.php file in the inc folder for your particular system
+*	RENAME credentials_template.php file in the inc folder as "credentials.php", and edit it for your particular system

 Current batch of issues/curiosities...